sdc-china/IDA-doc/_posts/2018-04-04-checkstyle-deploy-ruleset.md

   * Make sure the value of ruleExecutionMode in ida.properties is 2.

-  * Configure the values of resUser, resPassword, resUrl, restUrl and resPort in ida.properties.
+  * Configure the values of restUser, restPassword, restUrl and restPort in ida.properties.

 ### Deploy ruleset in local